DevQAC/QA-Portal/qa-portal-angular/README.md

 - Define routes

-    Routes are defined in the app-routing.module.ts, as per the angular standard convention.
+    Routes are defined in the `app-routing.module.ts`, as per the angular standard convention.

 <a name="create-portal-application"></a>
 ### 2.6.
 Create Portal Application

 ***NOTE: Replace any references to {appname} with the actual name of your application***

 1. Generate a new application in the QA Portal workspace.
-In **qa-portal-angular/** run the following command:
+In `qa-portal-angular/` run the following command:

     ```bash
     ng generate application {appname} --routing
     ```

-    This will create a new Angular application with routing in the **projects/** folder, and its configuration will be added to the angular.json file.
+    This will create a new Angular application with routing in the `projects/` folder, and its configuration will be added to the `angular.json` file.

 2. Update the name of the new application's app and routing module to match the name you've chosen.
 This while not required will help differentiate it from other applications in the project.